ld-minh4354/ree-portfolio-analysis/README.md

 # Portfolio Hedging Effectiveness of Rare Earth Elements

-## Abstract
+### Abstract

 Portfolio hedging instruments refer to financial tools that are used to protect against risk, particularly the risk of price fluctiations in e.g. stocks, assets and currencies.
 Tedeschi (2025) shows that rare earth elements (REEs) used to be effective hedges; however, their effectiveness has been diminished due to market volatility and geopolitical instability.
 Tedeschi used financial data until early October 2024.

 We investigate whether this finding continues to hold using newly available data until the end of June 2025.
-We find this time period especially relevant due to the announcement of new US tariffs, which has increased market volatility and geopolitical instability.
-We are particularly interested in REE's hedging effecitveness before and after the first tariff announcement on April 2, 2025.
+We find this time period especially relevant due to China's tightening of export controls on REEs between August and October 2024, as well as the announcement of wide-ranging U.S. tariffs on April 2, 2025.
+These developments have significantly increased market volatility and geopolitical instability.
+We are particularly interested in REE's hedging effecitveness before and after each of these development.

 ## Data and Preprocessing